CDrummond/essentia-analyzer/README.md

 specify an alternative folder via `json_cache` - and these files will not be removed.
 * `stop` when runnnig the script will check for the presence of the filename set here, and if found the script will gracefully terminate.
+This allows you to start analyzing a large music collection but stop half way through.
+(When re-started the anlyzer will resume from where it stopped).
 * `threads` Number of threads to use during analysis phase.
 This controls how many calls to `ffmpeg` are made concurrently, and how many concurrent tracks essentia is asked to analyse.